 Port Canaveral cruise terminal

-Besides being a large cruise port, Port Canaveral is also among USA's (and the world's) largest naval and cargo sea ports.
+Besides being a large cruise port, Port Canaveral is also among USA's (and the world's) largest naval and cargo ports.
 On average, each day 10 cruise vessels enter the port.
 The following cruise port map shows Port Canaveral port's infrastructure, the location of terminal facilities, connecting roads and transportation links to Orlando City.

 Port Canaveral is the nearest Disney World city, situated about one hour east of Orlando by car.
 The Orlando International Airport is 45 miles away.
 The distance to Tampa is two hours and to Jacksonville - two hours and a half.

-The cruise terminal parking rate is USD 15 per day (Port Authority subject to change).
+Cruise terminal parking rate is USD 15 per day (Port Authority subject to change).
 There is a parking lot beside each cruise terminal.
 Port Canaveral offers complimentary cruise parking for disabled Veterans.
 Approved are waiving cruise parking fees for vehicles with DV (Disabled Veteran) license plates issued under Florida Statutes "s.320.084", "s.320.0842" or "s.320.0845".